amith-bharadwaj/Hall_sensor_based_Door_Alarm/README.md

 ## Spike Results

 ### Case 1
 In this case,the control value is updated as 1, therefore it enters the if loop and checks for the sensor value.
-As the hall sensor is 1, the second else statement is executed where it is notified that door is open so buzzer and led will be switched ON.
+As the hall sensor is 1, the if loop is executed where it is notified that door is open so buzzer and led will be switched ON.

 ![image](https://github.com/amith-bharadwaj/Hall_sensor_based_Door_Alarm/assets/84613258/5bf553c3-5f58-47bf-a9c1-ee9081d3b5b7)

 ### Case 2

 In this case,the control value is updated as 1,therefore it enters the if loop and checks for the sensor value.
-As the hall sensor is 0, the second if loop is executed where it is notified that door is closed so buzzer and led will be switched OFF.
+As the hall sensor is 0, the second else statement is executed where it is notified that door is closed so buzzer and led will be switched OFF.

 ![image](https://github.com/amith-bharadwaj/Hall_sensor_based_Door_Alarm/assets/84613258/9b9f7efc-df48-4a4e-9bb7-753c51dcd2c0)